The dos and don’ts of food safety

 • DO keep food covered while you decide whether you want that second serve today or not.

 • DO cut large chunks into smaller pieces to chill quickly.
-Poultry legs, wings and thighs can be left whole.
+You can leave poultry legs, wings and thighs whole.

 • DO place sealed tubs straight into the fridge or freezer.
 The sooner foods cool to below 4°C the longer it will keep in the fridge